MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ### Encourage continuous improvement

 Encouraging a culture of continuous improvement is about fostering an environment where the workload team is empowered to explore and propose cost-saving measures.
 It requires open dialog, training, and team-building focused on cost optimization.
 With this mindset, the workload team is more likely to be proactive in identifying and implementing cost optimization strategies.

-Consider these suggestions:
+To encourage continuous improvement, consider these suggestions:

 - *Cost workshops*: Conduct workshops or training sessions to help leaders enhance their understanding of financial responsibility and its importance.
 These workshops can cover topics such as budgeting, cost management, and financial decision-making.